 There are many no-fee debit cards on the market.
 The problem is, they all have at least one fatal flaw.
-Revolut on the other hand is pretty damn near perfect.
-In this article I review it and present some interesting usage cases.
+Revolut, on the other hand, is pretty damn near perfect.
+In this guide, I review it and present some interesting usage cases.

 When I first heard about Revolut, my reaction was to dismiss it as simply another prepaid card.
 There has been too many of those in the last few years and with no exception, they have all been crap.
 Sure some people have found them useful in some rare circumstances but their highway robbery fee structures, residency requirements, crap exchange rates and poor web interfaces/apps have made them a poor option for most.
 That being said, I am a curious man and decided to have a look at Revolut’s website, ready for a good laugh.
 As you have probably guessed by now, I did not found the laugh I was looking for.
 What I found is what appeared, at least in theory, to be the perfect prepaid card.
 I decided to open an account and give it a try, convinced I would eventually find its “fatal flaw”.